McCall magazine featured a Betsy

 Doll back marked Ideal Doll P90

-Betsy is wearing one of the separate outfits
+Betsy is wearing one of the seven separate outfits

 In 1957 American Character produced a 8" tall Betsy McCall doll.
 This doll is more posable than the earlier Ideal doll,